tubernard/cookbook/README.md

-# Recipe Box
+# 🥙 Recipe Box 🍝

-A modern, full-stack application for creating and managing a personal recipe collection.
+Love to cook but struggle to keep track of all your favorite recipes?
+Recipe-Box was created as an easy way to store, search, and find inspiration for new recipes!

-## Project Status: MVP & Work in Progress
+## Project Status

-This project is currently an MVP and serves as a demonstration of core full-stack features and is still under active development.
+This project is currently an MVP and serves as a demonstration of core full-stack features.
+It is still under active development.

 ## Technology Stack